shaikwasef/gitapp/README.md

 - Responsive design working flawlessly across mobile devices .

 ## Installation <a name = "installation"></a>
-On your local pc use the commond
+On your local pc use the command
  ### `yarn install`
 To run the app on your local pc use the command
  ### `yarn start`